Scott Leibfried: Career

 After graduating from Johnson & Wales University, Leibfried spent most of his time working in the US Northeast and Europe, before relocating to the West Coast of the United States in 1997 to work as a chef at the Four Seasons Hotel in Beverly Hills, California.
 In 2002, he left for the executive chef position at the Napa Valley Grille in Los Angeles.
 He soon moved to London to work at a variety of restaurants under the guidance of Gordon Ramsay.

 In 2006, Leibfried became the executive chef at Soleil @K in San Diego.

 In August 2012, Leibfried became the corporate chef at Fleetwood's restaurant in Maui.
-Because of this, he left his position on Hell’s Kitchen as the blue team's sous chef after the series' first ten seasons, and was replaced by James Avery for the eleventh season of Hell's Kitchen.
+Because of this, he left his position on Hell's Kitchen as the blue team's sous chef after the series' first ten seasons, and was replaced by James Avery for the eleventh season.

-Leibfried currently serves as Chief Culinary Officer at Greensbury Market.
+Leibfried currently serves as chief culinary officer at Greensbury Market.
+He co-owns and serves as the executive culinary creator at the Italian restaurant Fontana Di Vino in Charlotte, North Carolina.